MOC Portfolio FAQs

 Can Osteopathic physicians participate?

 Osteopathic physicians can participate if they are certified by an ABMS member board.
-Osteopathic boards do not participate in the Portfolio program.
+Osteopathic boards do not participate in the MOC Portfolio Program.

 Can other professionals participate in the QI activity?

 Yes, that is encouraged.
-It's unlikely that a physician will be involved in a QI initiative alone.
+It is unlikely that a physician will be involved in a QI initiative alone.
 Most QI requires the participation of other members of the care delivery team.
 Physician Assistants can receive the credit they need for maintaining their certification.

 How is successful completion reported to the certifying boards?

 As part of the QI project application process, each board certified physician involved will report their NPI number as well as their individual certifying board identification number.
-This allows the Portfolio Program to report each physician's completion of the activity to his/her certifying board.
-The team lead and each participating physician must complete the on-line attestation form as well as a completed activity form which includes information on the project barriers, spread, sustainability, etc.
+This allows the Portfolio Program Manager to report each physician's completion of the activity to his/her certifying board.
+The project leader and each participating physician must complete the on-line attestation form as well as a completed activity form which includes information on the project barriers, spread, sustainability, etc.